Display Accessibility Tools

 Purpose

 Climate instability threatens agricultural productivity.
-Stabilizing crop production will require the development of crops that are more resistant to abiotic and biotic stresses including drought, high temperature, flooding, disease (bacterial, fungal, viral) and insect pests.
+Stabilizing crop production will require the development of crops that are more resistant to abiotic and biotic stresses including drought, high temperature, flooding, disease, and insect pests.
+PRI connects leading plant researchers and eminent interdisciplinary labs to drive unique solutions to these global challenges.

 People